 Before joining SPU, David worked for eleven years as a public school teacher.
 He has taught a variety of subjects, including mathematics, social studies, language arts, physical education, horticulture, and science to secondary students (grades 6 to 9).
-He also coached eleven seasons in three different sports at the junior high level and he holds National Board Certification in early adolescent mathematics.
+He coached eleven seasons in three different sports at the junior high level and he holds National Board Certification in early adolescent mathematics.

 David was raised in Eugene and he earned his bachelor’s and master’s degrees at the University of Oregon.
 His doctoral degree is from Seattle Pacific University.

-He lives with his wife and three children in Suquamish on the Kitsap Peninsula.
+He lives with his wife and three children in Shoreline.
 His personal interests include ancient Greek language and philosophy, computers, and home improvement.

 Representing the School of Education as a board member for AILACTE